Toronto Parks & Trails

 Modular signage and wayfinding standards for urban greenspaces and multi-use trails.

-Toronto park wayfinding sign designed by Steer
+Wayfinding map sign designed for Toronto by Steer

 Toronto’s network of 1,600 parks and 600km of multi-use trails is one of the city’s greatest assets and a key part of its active transportation network.
 Previously, park and trail signs were developed on an ad-needed basis, often resulting in cluttered environments and inconsistent, poorly maintained signage.